-Way 1: Move Files from OneDrive Personal to Business with “Copy To”
+Solution 1: Move Files from OneDrive Personal to Business with “Copy To”

 After you have finished OneDrive and OneDrive for Business integration, you can migrate files from OneDrive personal to OneDrive Business with "Copy to".

-Open your personal OneDrive account, select files that you want to move to OneDrive for Business as the source, and click on "Copy to" option, select directory under your OneDrive for Business as the destination path.
-Since you want to move files from your OneDrive account to OneDrive for Business account, then click on "OK" button.
+Open your personal OneDrive account, select files that you want to move to OneDrive for Business as the source, and click on the "Copy to" option, select directory under your OneDrive for Business as the destination path.
+Since you want to move files from your OneDrive account to your OneDrive for Business account, then click on the "OK" button.

-Way 2: Transfer Files from OneDrive Personal to Business with “Cloud Transfer”
+Solution 2: Transfer Files from OneDrive Personal to Business with “Cloud Transfer”

 If you are going to move all files under OneDrive to OneDrive for Business account, you can click on "Cloud Transfer", select your personal OneDrive account as the source, select directory under your OneDrive for Business as the destination path, click on "Transfer Now" and the transfer process will start.

-When one user has a OneDrive account and another user has a OneDrive for Business account, like the third point mentioned in the second part, in order to ensure that the data is safely delivered to the account of a colleague or superior, the user has to abandon the method of mail transmission.
+When one user has a OneDrive account and another user has a OneDrive for Business account, like the third point mentioned in the second part, to ensure that the data is safely delivered to the account of a colleague or superior, the user has to abandon the method of mail transmission.
 In response to this situation, users can use the “Share” function.